meower-media/docs/docs/rest-api/intro/posting.md

 For posting in livechat or group chats, you'll only need to change the endpoint to `/posts/livechat` or `/posts/CHAT_ID`, respectively.

-In exchance, you'll get a [post object](/objects/post#examples) that looks like this:
+In exchange, you'll get a [post object](/objects/post#examples) that looks like this:

 ```json
 {